openstack/magnum/doc/source/userguide.rst

 Storage driver (docker-storage-driver)
   Specified in the ClusterTemplate to select the Docker storage driver.
 The supported storage driver are 'devicemapper' and 'overlay', with 'devicemapper' being the default.
-You may get better performance with the 'overlay' driver depending on your use patterns, with the requirement that SELinux must be disabled inside the containers, although it still runs in enforcing mode on the cluster servers.
-Magnum will create a Cinder volume for each node and attach it as a device.
-Then depending on the driver, additional configuration is performed to make the volume available to the particular driver.
-For instance, 'devicemapper' uses LVM; therefore Magnum will create physical volume and logical volume using the attached device.
 Refer to the `Storage`_ section for more details.

 Image (image-id)
   Specified in the ClusterTemplate to indicate the image to boot the servers